Bdeering1/Bdeering1/README.md

 ### A little about me:

 Hey, I'm Bryn!
 A passionate developer and honours Computer Science (co-op) major studying at the University of Guelph.
-I have a variety of interests including software design, scripting, and data science.
+I have a variety of interests including finance, software systems engineering, and full stack development.

 ### Here's what I've been up to lately: